u-wave/web/README.md

  * `options`
-   * `options.apiBase` - Base URL to the mount point of the [üWave Web API][u-wave-api-v1] to talk to.
+   * `options.apiBase` - Base URL to the mount point of the [üWave Web API][u-wave-http-api] to talk to.
-     Defaults to `/v1`, but it's recommended to set this explicitly.
+     Defaults to `/api`, but it's recommended to set this explicitly.
    * `options.emoji` - An object describing the emoji that will be available in the chat.
 Keys are emoji shortcodes (without `:`), and values are image filenames.
    * `options.recaptcha` - An object containing ReCaptcha options used to ensure new user registrations are human.
-This option should only be passed if the [Web API][u-wave-api-v1] middleware is configured to check for ReCaptcha entries.
+This option should only be passed if the [Web API][u-wave-http-api] middleware is configured to check for ReCaptcha entries.

      * `options.recaptcha.key` - ReCaptcha site key.
 This can be obtained from